Child marriage and education are closely linked

-Out of school and in marriage, child brides are denied the ability to learn the skills that could help them earn an income and lift them and their children out of poverty.
+Returning to school can be difficult too.
 Married girls who would like to continue schooling may be both practically and legally excluded from doing so.

 Education: a key strategy to address child marriage

-Education can also be one of the most powerful tools to enable girls to avoid early marriage and fulfil their potential.
+Education can be one of the most powerful tools to enable girls to avoid child marriage and fulfil their potential.
 The longer a girl stays in school, the less likely she is to be married before the age of 18 and have children during her teenage years.

 When girls have access to safe, quality secondary education, the benefits are widely felt.
 Educated girls develop skills, knowledge and confidence to make informed decisions including if, when and whom to marry.
 Being in school also supports the perception that girls are still children and are therefore not of a suitable age to marry.

 However, education alone is not enough to end child marriage.
 We also need to address the root cause of child marriage: gender inequality and the low value assigned to girls in society.
 Only then we will end the practice once and for all.